bradh352/ansible-role-service-mirror/README.md

   mount to `mirror_destination`.
 - `mirror_destination`: Top level destination for mirrored files.
 Default is `/var/www`.
+- `mirror_files`: Explicit list of files to download.
+The download is performed during the ansible playbook run.
+There is no detection performed if the file is up to date.
+Mainly used for things like downloading known GPG keys.
+  - `destdir`: Relative destination directory to `mirror_destination`.
+    Directory will be created if it does not exist.
+  - `url`: URL of file to download.
+  - `filename`: Optional.
+Will use the filename from the URL if not specified.
 - `mirror_sites`: List of mirrors to maintain, each mirror will contain these
   attributes:
   - `id`: Short identifier for mirror (e.g. `rocky`).
 Will be used as part of